-Matt has been innkeeping at Seven Sea Street Inn since 1987, when the inn was designed and newly built by the Parker family, not to replicate an early Nantucket colonial home but to function as a thoughtfully considered bed and breakfast.
+Matt has been innkeeping at Seven Sea Street Inn since 1987, when the inn was designed and newly built by the Parker family, to replicate an early Nantucket post-and-beam colonial home and to function as a thoughtfully considered bed and breakfast.
 The inn is the fulfillment of a childhood dream for Matt, who loves innkeeping and hospitality and the opportunity of meeting new and interesting people from across the United States and around the world.

 Please allow us the opportunity to share with you the beauty, the history and the magic of Nantucket, as our guests.